Wallet Pass Design

 QR Code Alt Text

 The text displayed below the QR code on the pass.
-This is typically the referral offer (e.g., "Give $5 ❤ Get $5") along with a short code identifier.
+This is typically the referral offer (e.g., "Give $5 ❤ Get $5").
 Configure this to match your referral values for the tier.
 Maximum 64 characters.

 Always Show QR Code